Restaurant-quality pizza in your own backyard that’s easy, fast and absolutely upper-case, AMAZING.

 Assembled size (in): 24.4 D x 15.5 W x 11.7 H

 Weight: 20.2 lbs

 Warranty: 1 year that can be extended to 3 with registration

-Q. What type of gas bottle do I use with the Koda?
+What gas bottle do I need with the Ooni Koda 12?

 Ours is cool enough to move in about 30 minutes after being turned off.